Definition:

-In the Toulmin model of argument, the evidence or specific information that supports a claim.
+In the Toulmin model of argument, data is the evidence or specific information that supports a claim.

 Examples and Observations: